-1. It’s about work: You’re paid for your work, maybe not a lot, but it’s “x” amount of money for “x” number of hours of work, and that’s it.
-There’s no B.S. about “getting experience,” “networking,” and “building contacts” — lines especially favored by those touting unpaid internships.
+1. It’s about work: In the summer job, you’re paid for your work, maybe not a lot, but it’s an exchange of labor for a paycheck, and that’s it.
+There’s no B.S. about “gaining experience,” “networking,” and “building contacts” — lines especially favored by those touting unpaid internships.

 2. More diversity: You’re likely to work with a more socio-economically diverse group of people, with varied backgrounds, ages, and life stories.
 You’ll see good people working hard, even if the job isn’t their life dream or doesn’t pay all that great.

-3. Work ethic: You’re reminded that no one regards you as a future World Conqueror in Training.
+3. Work ethic: The summer job reminds you not to be a snowflake.
 If you do quality work, you’ll probably be treated okay.
 If you don’t, you’ll likely hear about it.
 You’ll learn that a work ethic is generated largely from within.
-You’ll also come to savor a nice word for doing an extra thorough job on a task that required more determination than analytical know-how.
+You’ll also come to savor a nice word for doing an extra thorough job on a task that required more sweat and determination than analytical know-how.

 1. Not either/or: Because of the costs of college and the perceived need to build credentials, way too many undergraduates are doing both the summer job and the unpaid internship.
 This is especially the case for those who don’t have funding from family or other sources to cover their living expenses.
 For those who, in essence, are pulling ongoing double shifts, this also creates the risk that they won’t be as sharp in either position.